 Gravity Sewer Design & Operation

 Gravity sewers were one of the earliest methods of wastewater management.
-Over time, numerous improvements to piping systems have changed how wastewater is transported from houses, buildings, and industrial facilities.
+Over time, numerous improvements to piping systems have changed how wastewater is transported from houses, businesses, and industrial facilities.
 Our experience with new gravity sewer systems ranges from a simple development sewer extension to the construction of large diameter trunk sewers through congested urban areas.
 Regardless of project size, we have the resources needed to provide sustainable solutions.

 Pump Station & Force Main Design

 While gravity sewers typically convey wastewater, on occasion, elevation restrictions or topographic features require the use of pressurized sewers to convey wastewater downstream.
 Our team has designed numerous pump station and force main systems ranging from small, individual pump stations to large, multi-pump facilities capable of pumping millions of gallons per day.
 By evaluating multiple options, the optimum solution is implemented for the unique circumstances of each project.
-We also have experience designing complex control systems including supervisory control and data acquisition (SCADA), variable frequency drive (VFD), and eddy current drive speed systems.
+We also have experience designing complex control systems including supervisory control and data acquisition (SCADA), variable frequency drive (VFD), and eddy current drive speed control systems.

 On-Site Private Treatment System Design

 Remote areas without access to public sewer infrastructure often utilize on-site treatment methods to manage wastewater such as septic tanks, sand filters, lateral fields, aerobic treatment units, and land application.
 Every location presents unique challenges, so we approach with an open mind and communicate regularly with clients to guide implementation of the best solution for their system needs.
-Our team is well-versed in regulatory requirements and has successfully designed numerous wastewater treatment systems on-site.
+Our team is well-versed in regulatory requirements and has successfully designed numerous on-site wastewater treatment systems.